-The School of Law publishes the following law journals.
+The School of Law publishes three law journals.
 Staff members and editors receive one hour of credit in the fall semester and two hours of credit in the spring semester.
-A student is permitted to participate on only one School of Law journal in an academic year.
+A student is permitted to participate in only one School of Law journal in an academic year.